Radio Hospitals Blackburn Playlist: Songs Played Today

 with .

-Alma Cogan with Dreamboat.
-From 9th July 1955 number 1 for 2 weeks
+Benson Boone with Beautiful things.
+From the 16th March 2024 number 1 for 2 weeks

 with .